Rabbit Control: Baiting Operations

 Close

-There will be three pindone bait drops scheduled a week apart to be carried out by motorbike, depending on weather.
+Three pindone bait drops scheduled a week apart to be carried out by motorbike and helicopter, depending on weather.

 Pindone bait dyed green will be present on the ground in this area while signage is in place.

-Public walking tracks through the reserve may be closed temporarily if work is being undertaken nearby.
-Signage and personnel will be in place to ensure safe operations.
-If members of the public are asked to wait by the contractor, they must do so.
+Public walking tracks through the reserve may be closed temporarily if work is undertaken nearby.
+If you are asked to wait by the contractor, please do so.

 This pesticide is poisonous to humans and domestic animals.
 As a precaution, always remember: